KaolinFlow/Kaolin.Flow/README.md

 ```

 ## Error Handler (WIP)
 Notice how I put a second import into the `willError` function.
 Because passing a callback to a plugin and let the plugin execute it will 'cause the function to lose its context of `locals` thus causing `error` to be undefined.
+Sometimes this error handler will break due to variable issues and such.
 ```
 import "error"